askmike/gekko/docs/strategies/talib_indicators.md

         optInSignalPeriod: 9
       }

-      // add the indicator to the method this.addTalibIndicator('mymacd', 'macd', customMACDSettings);
+      // add the indicator to the strategy this.addTalibIndicator('mymacd', 'macd', customMACDSettings);
     }